BDC Hamburger Icon

 2. Create a robust social media presence.

-Social media is a tool for strong brand awareness.
-Social media networks play a crucial role in drawing traffic to your business and helping hospitality industry professionals recognize you.
+Social media is an excellent brand-building tool that can help you draw traffic to your business and ensure hospitality industry professionals recognize you.

 Here are some ways to leverage the full potential of social media:

 • Expand your social presence.
-Your business should have accounts on Facebook, LinkedIn, Instagram and Twitter at a minimum.
-Use these channels to build your brand and interact with industry insiders by producing quality social media content.
+Your business should have accounts on Facebook, LinkedIn, Instagram and X (formerly Twitter) at a minimum.
+Focus on improving your social media presence on appropriate channels, so you can strengthen your brand and interact with more industry insiders.
 The more followers you amass, the stronger your contact base.

 • Follow other professionals strategically.
 Follow industry insiders with whom you’d like to connect, and engage with them on their social posts.
-A robust, active and engaged social media presence makes it more likely that other industry professionals know who you are, making it more likely that you’ll connect with the right people.
+A robust, active and engaged social media presence will help you get on the radar of other industry professionals and better connect with the right people.

 • Research events.
 Social media is an excellent tool for researching upcoming industry events and conferences.
-Find out who will be attending, and connect with them to learn about their industry roles and build relationships.
+Discover who will be attending, and connect with them to learn about their industry roles and build relationships.

 3. Participate in a networking group.

 Networking groups and professional online networks like LinkedIn are vital in meeting the right people in your industry.
-LinkedIn is a potent networking tool, with more than 830 million members in over 200 countries.
+LinkedIn is a potent networking tool, with more than 1 billion members in over 200 countries.

 Follow these steps to get the most from LinkedIn:

 2. Expand your network.
 Being a consistent, active LinkedIn member can help you expand your professional network.
 Grow your network by adding people you come in contact with, even if your connection was brief.
-You never know when you could help each other out in the future.
-Additionally, reading other people’s profiles boosts your industry knowledge and exposes you to a network of companies and people you might not have been aware of otherwise.
+You never know when you could help each other in the future.
+Additionally, reading other people’s profiles boosts your industry knowledge and exposes you to a network of companies and people you might not have otherwise known.

 3. Join LinkedIn groups.
 LinkedIn groups are a concrete way to unite with industry professionals to share insights, ask for help and build strong relationships.

 4. Map out your career growth.
-LinkedIn lets you view people’s career histories to discover how they navigated their career paths.
-This can inspire your career direction.
+LinkedIn lets you view people’s career histories to discover how they navigated their career paths, helping inspire your career direction.

-Aside from online resources like LinkedIn, you can join an in-person networking group such as your local chamber of commerce or your local chapter of Business Network International.
+Aside from online resources like LinkedIn, you can join an in-person networking group, such as your local chamber of commerce or a local chapter of Business Network International.
 Attend meetings and interact with other members of the hospitality industry.
-Being an active participant in a networking group opens a world of possibilities and paths for advancing in the industry.
+Being active in a networking group opens a world of possibilities and paths for advancing in the industry.

 4. Attend insider events.